 After the incident at Jang Hanseok’s place, Vincenzo promised the injured Cha-young (Jeon Yeo-been) to finish the job in 24 hours.
 This meant leading the masterminds of the Wusang-Babel camp to their well-deserved deaths.
 Vincenzo began his last psychological war against his prey, tearing them from the inside out.

 Much like all of his previous schemes, Vincenzo lured everyone to their deaths carefully, in the most fitting way possible.
 They all went down theatrically: with Choi Myung-hee’s (Kim Yeo-jin) dancing ‘til she dropped in flames.
-Jang Hanseok took the same fate, albeit longer and a lot more gruesome with the spear of atonement piercing through ’til his last breath.
+Jang Hanseok took the same fate, albeit longer and a lot more gruesome with the spear of atonement piercing through 'til his last breath.
 While they definitely had it coming, I would have appreciated it if Cha-young was there with Vincenzo as he wrapped it up.
 Watching two vengeful individuals delivering that satisfying final blow would’ve been a power move.
-But, it’s understandable that she was injured.
+We get it though—she was injured.

 That’s another thing, too.
-The villains’ individual sufferings were given enough screen time for us to bask in it.
+The villains’ individual sufferings had enough screen time for us to bask in it.
 We had enough time to watch them crumble one by one while we proclaim that evil has finally been defeated.
-The viewers were allowed to revel in the satisfaction that justice, no matter how warped, was delivered.
+The viewers reveled in the satisfaction that Vincenzo delivered justice, no matter how warped.
 But right after that, everything seemed to settle down immediately.

 A fast time skip

 It just happened too fast.
 Everything went back to normal all of a sudden.
-While it’s very much on brand with the slapstick whiplash that comes with Vincenzo, it doesn’t make it less disappointing.
+While it's very much on brand with the slapstick whiplash that comes with Vincenzo, it doesn’t make it less disappointing.
 Was the somber aftermath not worth showing?
-Or, at the very least, why were we not shown the mourning of the whole Geumga Plaza family?
+Or, at the very least, why didn't they show the whole Geumga Plaza family mourning his departure?

-The only semblance of pain that came with retribution was the short moment between Vincenzo and Cha-young.
-It was filled with yearning and pain before he had to make a run for it.
-A short and tearful hug is enough for the shippers to settle, but not enough to feel the whole impact of losing someone who has helped you greatly.
+The only semblance of pain that came with retribution was the brief moment between Vincenzo and Cha-young.
+They showed a short and tearful hug, enough for the shippers to settle, but not enough to feel the whole impact of losing someone who has helped you greatly.
 And in a snap, the balance has been restored.

 End with a flourish

-Overall, the last episode of Vincenzo picked up speed once the hero got rid of the “trash.”
+Overall, Vincenzo finale picked up speed once the hero got rid of the “trash.”
 The month turns into a year, yet Vincenzo’s influences remain with the Geumga Plaza tenants (who rebranded as the Geumga Cassano Family).
 It’s business as usual for them as they settle down with their own stalls, life seemingly back to normal.

-The ending given to Vincenzo and Cha-young’s story was realistic: the romance is there but it cannot be pursued.
+Safe to say though, Vincenzo and Cha-young's romance ended realistically through minimal communication and covert meetings here and there.
 This is the better choice, especially with Vincenzo admitting that he cannot fully turn over a new leaf.
 He can’t leave his life as a mafia member.
-He’s a stone-cold killing machine and it seemed highly impractical to have one of them give up their lives for the other.
+He's a stone-cold killing machine and it seemed highly impractical to have one of them give up their lives for the other.
 After all, Vincenzo is a dark comedy with a dash of romance.
 A fairy tale ending might betray that very fact.

-But his closing monologue puts a perspective often missed with his character: Vincenzo is a villain at the end of it all.
+His closing monologue puts a perspective often missed with his character: Vincenzo is a villain at the end of it all.
 Finding love, a new family and becoming a beacon of hope still cannot lure him to be morally correct with what he does and how he lives.
-Vincenzo is still driven to purge equally evil individuals or “garbage” with the same evil.
+Vincenzo's drive focuses on purging evil individuals or “garbage” with the same methods.
 Fighting fire with even more fire seems to be the principle he will continue to follow religiously.

 Don’t get me wrong.
 For all its holes and what-could-have-beens, the Vincenzo finale is still one glorious way to close a drama.
-While we’ve rooted for the underdog and laughed at their enemies’ undoing, we’re left to wonder.
+While we've rooted for the underdog and laughed at their enemies’ undoing, the last episode leaves us wondering.
 Is the world so cruel that the only way to escape the predator is to become one ourselves?